shibatch/tlfloat/README.md

 it may be performed free of charge with good intentions.

-We will make decisions to provide services free of charge on a case-by-case basis, but will generally depend on the following criteria.
+We will make decisions to provide services free of charge on a case-by-case basis.
+In principle, our project will provide you with the services free of charge if all of the following three criteria are met.

-* Our project finds that your organization has explicitly agreed to and is fully complying with the following CoC.
+* You are not paid for your participation in our project, or our project finds that your organization agrees to and is fully complying with the following CoC.
 * The total sales for your organization of products incorporating the deliverables of this project are less than $300,000 per year.
 * The amount of grant from an external organization for your project using the deliverables of this project is less than $100,000 per year.

-Our project does not require you to provide proof that your organization meets these criteria, but if you do not provide a sufficient explanation in situations where our project suspects that your organization is likely to fail to meet the criteria, our project may stop providing services free of charge.

-If you are not being paid for your participation in our project, your organization is not required to meet these criteria.

 [CODE_OF_CONDUCT.md](https://github.com/shibatch/nofreelunch?tab=coc-ov-file).